-One of the biggest ‘bumps’ in my bookings has come from specifically targeting business travellers for my Booking.com & Airbnb apartments!
+One of the biggest ‘bumps’ in my bookings has come from specifically targeting business travelers for my Booking.com & Airbnb apartments!
 Contrary to what most people in their 20s believe, I know from experience that business travel isn’t always that much fun.
 You tend to run late from meetings, arrive late, and leave early.
 With a hotel, it’s a choice of your room (usually small) and some room service or the hotel bar.
-Having a home-away-from-home is, therefore, an excellent choice for business travellers.
+Having a home-away-from-home is, therefore, an excellent choice for business travelers.

 Here is a summary of the key points to remember in order to target business travel bookings:

-- Have plenty of coat-hangers
+- 7. Have plenty of business-friendly bedroom facilities

 For our apartments, in the months of January – April, and September to November business travelers are an absolute staple of our business, and we’ve been quite successful at attracting them.
 So now let me get into the detail of each point: